riscv-android-src/toolchain-rustc/src/tools/miri/README.md

   entropy.
 The default seed is 0.  **NOTE**: This entropy is not good enough for cryptographic use!
 Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.
+* `-Zmiri-symbolic-alignment-check` makes the alignment check more strict.
+By default, alignment is checked by casting the pointer to an integer, and making sure that is a multiple of the alignment.
+This can lead to cases where a program passes the alignment check by pure chance, because things "happened to be" sufficiently aligned -- there is no UB in this execution but there would be UB in others.
+To avoid such cases, the symbolic alignment check only takes into account the requested alignment of the relevant allocation, and the offset into that allocation.
+This avoids missing such bugs, but it also incurs some false positives when the code does manual integer arithmetic to ensure alignment.
+(The standard library `align_to` method works fine in both modes; under symbolic alignment it only fills the middle slice when the allocation guarantees sufficient alignment.)
 * `-Zmiri-track-alloc-id=<id>` shows a backtrace when the given allocation is being allocated or freed.
 This helps in debugging memory leaks and use after free bugs.